FineUploader/fine-uploader/readme.md

 5. Have a look at the available [API functions in FineUploaderBasic mode](#fineuploaderbasic-mode-api-functions).
 6. Examine the [available callbacks](#callbacks-1).
 7. Head on over to the [server-side readme](https://github.com/valums/file-uploader/blob/3.2-IP/server/readme.md).
+8. Some additional sections that may be of interested are outlined [here](#additional-reading).

 <br/>